vitiral/fiction-civboot/toll/underground2.md

 repeatedly.
 I try using a different robot to do the same harvest, but it gets the same result.

-At this point I'm stumped and send what I found out, along with the video, to NASA.
+At this point I'm stumped and send the video and what I found to NASA.
 I haven't completely ruled out either software or hardware, but there should be enough to determine the next step I should take.
 It feels like a good day's work.